tash192dev/basic-report-typst-template-UoA/titlepage.typ

   let title-font-size = 28pt
   let other-font-size = 16pt
   let affiliation-font-size = 13pt
+  let abstract = "This is the body of the abstrct"

   // Some basic rules for the title page layout:
   // - logo is right-justified